 Susan Brownell is Professor of Anthropology at the University of Missouri–St. Louis.
 She is an expert on sports and Olympic Games in China, Olympic history, and world’s fairs.
 She is the author of Training the Body for China: Sports in the Moral Order of the People’s Republic.

-Thomas F. Carter is an anthropologist at the University of Brighton and director of the Centre for Sport, Tourism and Leisure Studies.
+Thomas F. Carter is an anthropologist and the director of the Centre of Sport, Tourism, and Leisure Studies at the University of Brighton.
 He has written on Cuban sport, labor migration, governance, sport for development, and the politics of spectacle.
 His most recent book is In Foreign Fields: The Politics and Experiences of Transnational Sport Migration.

 "Sports offer excitement, triumphs, tragedies—and escape from the routines of modernity.
 But sports also reach into the world, and the world reaches into sports.
 This expert trio of authors shows how this emergent field of research promises to contribute in exciting ways to the growth of global anthropological knowledge."—Ulf Hannerz, author of Writing Future Worlds